waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/Hive authorization.md

 </property>
 ```

-## Restart HiveMetaStore {#section_wv5_pfb_bfb .section}
+## Restart Hive metastore {#section_wv5_pfb_bfb .section}

-Restart HiveMetaStore in the cluster Configuration Management page.
+Restart the Hive metastore in the cluster's Configuration Management page.

 ## HDFS permission control {#section_ibr_qfb_bfb .section}

-HDFS related permissions of warehouse in Hive has been set for Kerberos security cluster in the EMR.
+For Kerberos security clusters in E-MapReduce, HDFS permissions for the Hive warehouse are set.

-For non-Kerberos security cluster, users must set basic HDFS permission through the following steps:
+For non-Kerberos security clusters, you must complete the following steps to set the basic HDFS permission:

--   EnableHDFS permissions
+-   Enable HDFS permissions
--   Configure permissions of warehouse in Hive
+-   Configure permissions for the Hive warehouse

     ```
     hadoop fs -chmod 1771 /user/hive/warehouse